yiisoft/docs/guide/en/structure/service.md

 dependencies.

 - After the service created it should not be re-configured in runtime.
-- DI container instance usually **should not** not be injected as a dependency.
+- DI container instance usually **should not** be injected as a dependency.
 Prefer concrete interfaces.
 - In case of complicated or "heavy" initialization, try to postpone it until service method called.

 The same is valid for configuration values.
 They should be provided as constructor argument.
 Related values could be